tiayyba/CYT180_Project1/README.md

 ### Academic Integrity
 - The work you submit must be your own.
 - You may discuss ideas with classmates, but you must write your own code and explanations.
-- All screenshots must show the current date time, usnique username
+- All screenshots must show the current date time, unique username
 - Submissions may be checked for similarity.